axambo/MIRLC/README.md

 Introduction
 ----

 This set of SC classes is designed to provide a high-level approach to using MIR techniques in live coding.
+This system has been tested with SuperCollider 3.8.

 Application Start
 ----

-Drag the `MIRLC.sc` file (e.g., MIRLCRep.sc) to the Extensions folder of SuperCollider (suggested to create a subfolder with the same name): `/Users/{username}/Library/Application Support/SuperCollider/Extensions` (in Mac)
+Drag the `MIRLC.sc` file to the Extensions folder of SuperCollider (suggested to create a subfolder with the same name): `/Users/{username}/Library/Application Support/SuperCollider/Extensions` (in Mac)

 Either recompile the class library (`Language>Recompile Class Library`) or restart SuperCollider.